 The point?
 Daum wants to be able to establish the connection between Wild Mustangs and human DNA to hopefully solve the pandemic that he believes is coming.
 Honestly, he probably lost the audience when he said he had the flu but you have to give him points for the shock value.

 A short musical selection by Kerri Arista allows the audience to digest the material they’ve heard from the first couple of speakers.

 Making Good Products Making Inspirations and Value

-The judges seemed intrigued on how Springer could turn his mother’s kitchen table into a chicken – it made me think about dinner.
-Hopefully with a little bit of creativity and fond memories, he can create the optimal piece of furniture.
+The judges seemed intrigued by how Springer could turn his mother’s kitchen table into a chicken – it made me think about dinner.
+Hopefully, with a little bit of creativity and fond memories, he can create the optimal piece of furniture.

 Make Cafeterias Compete

-Well it looks like mystery meat is still unpopular in today’s schools.
-Stacy Cherones has made it her mission to change the way students see view their midday meal.
+Well, it looks like mystery meat is still unpopular in today’s schools.
+Stacy Cherones has made it her mission to change the way students see view their midday meals.
 Building upon the Disruption strategy, Cherones uses Jamie Oliver as a platform to launch her attack on school cafeteria food.
 Many students would rather eat unhealthy food – why?
 Because we are creatures of habit and consistency.
 We tend to keep our mental behaviors in line with our physical behaviors.
 Stacy’s solution is to have food trucks with healthy alternative compete with cafeteria’s Food trucks as a solution?
 That is truly a disruption.
-Making cafeteria compete with food trucks?
-Sounds like a reality TVshow.
+Making the cafeteria compete with food trucks?
+It sounds like a reality TVshow.
 Let’s hope enough of the audience wants to watch it play out in real life.

 “What Social Media & Ike Turner Have in Common” Jasmin Brand